-When shards of bone were discovered in Aruba a few years ago, Dave Holloway hoped against hope that DNA testing would prove the remains were of his daughter, Natalee Holloway, who went missing in 2005 while on a high school graduation trip to the Caribbean island.
+When he was informed in 2016 that shards of bone had been found in Aruba, Dave Holloway could only hope that DNA testing would prove the remains were of his daughter, Natalee Holloway, who went missing in 2005 while on a high school graduation trip to the Caribbean island.
 It would be sad, and it would be disturbing, but at least it would be an answer in a case that remains largely composed of questions.

 It took a year and a half of working under the radar with the help of an informant to locate the spot where the remains were found, behind a house that had been previously mentioned over the course of the sporadically eventful investigation.

-But that October it was revealed that the mitochondrial DNA wasn't a match to a sample provided by Natalee's mother, Beth Holloway.
-The bones didn't belong to Natalee.
+But that October it was revealed that three of the pieces were animal bones, and while the fourth was human, the mitochondrial DNA wasn't a match to a sample provided by Natalee's mother, Beth Holloway.

 Another dead end.